top of page

 TRANSCRIPT

-“My experience was mainly about food, you know?
-Sometimes you have it, sometimes you don’t.
-Sometimes there are donations, sometimes there aren’t.
-And there’s also the issue of abandonment, which creates something in your mind, making you feel like you’re nobody.
-Like they want you to believe that because you’re on the streets, you have to become like a criminal, that you have to lose the principles your mother taught you.
+And there’s also the sense of abandonment, which starts to build something in your mind—that you’re nobody, you know?
+As if, because you’re living on the streets, you have to become like a criminal, to lose the values your mother taught you.

-But as I started leaving the streets and gaining some independence—being able to pay rent, buy my own food—I began to see that many people with financial resources actually have a kind of poverty that we don’t.
-A poverty of real friendship, of finding joy in simple things, like a meal or a sense of freedom.
-Many of these people live trapped in their own lives—taking medication, drinking, using drugs.
-Meanwhile, people who’ve lived on the streets are heavily discriminated against.
+Everyone seemed prejudiced.
+But as I started to leave the streets and had the chance to become independent—pay my rent, buy my own food—I began to realize that many of those people with financial means carry a kind of poverty we don’t have.
+A poverty of true friendship, of finding joy in simple things—a meal, freedom.
+Many of them live confined in their condos, taking medication, drinking whisky, getting intoxicated, using drugs—we know that.
+While we, who at some point had to live on the streets, were heavily discriminated against.